VoltDB/voltdb/README.md

 ### Go Full Cloud

-Learn How to Run VoltDB Virtualized, Containerized or in the Cloud.
+For information on using VoltDB virtualized, containerized or in the Cloud, see the the VoltDB website.

 https://voltdb.com/run-voltdb-virtualized-containerized-or-cloud